-As health care companies advance along their digital transformation journey, they tend to focus on different sorts of projects.
+As life sciences companies advance along their digital transformation journey, they tend to focus on different sorts of projects.
 Watchers are just trying to build a foundation for their digital transformation, so they are unlikely to have the bandwidth to launch mainstay, customer or forefront initiatives.

-As companies reach the explorer stage, they turn their attention to a broader range of initiatives including such mainstay ones as big data and analytics, robotic process automation (RPA), and enterprise cloud.
+As companies reach the explorer stage, they turn their attention to a broader range of initiatives including such mainstay ones as big data and analytics, RPA, and enterprise cloud.
+These technologies are critical to analyze, manage and utilize the data generated by wearable medical devices and other technology.

-For some organizations, this accelerated digital transformation is needed to keep up with the rise of precision medicine.
-Scientific advances allow researchers to incorporate genetics, environment and lifestyle into treatments, bypassing the old one-size-fits-all approach.
-But that requires more data and more analytical tools.
-Health care organizations can also spend time working on customer initiatives such as content personalization, digital product engineering and digital marketing.
+They can also spend time working on customer initiatives such as content personalization, digital product engineering and digital marketing.
 However, explorers must still invest time focusing on the basics, such as scaling the implementation of core foundational initiatives such as legacy modernization, application programming interfaces (APIs) and business process management (BPM).

-Health care visionaries bring many initiatives to scale along foundation, mainstay and customer categories.
-They are also the only cluster making substantial progress on scaling forefront initiatives such as 3D printing and blockchain technologies, which could facilitate the secure transfer of health care records among organizations, assist with competency-based medical education and improve credentialing.
+Life sciences visionaries bring many initiatives to scale along foundation, mainstay and customer categories.
+They are also the only cluster making substantial progress on scaling forefront initiatives such as 3D printing and blockchain technologies, which could be helpful to ensure data security in drug trials or to monitor the supply chain.